 Price: 32.00-65.00 RMB depending on the level

-Bookstores in Shanghai for Buying HSK Books (and other Chinese language learning books)
+Bookstores in Shanghai for Buying HSK Books (and Other Chinese Textbooks)

 - Shanghai Foreign Language Bookstore

 The closest thing you’ll find to whatever mega bookstore you know from your home country.